WE LOVE OUR ENEMIES THROUGH THE POWER OF THE HOLY SPIRIT

 __________________________________________________

-To love our enemies is perhaps the most challenging command that Jesus gives us… a concept foreign to our nature.
-How then can we do what is seemingly impossible?
+To love our enemies is perhaps the most challenging command Jesus gives us… a concept foreign to our nature.
+How are we to do what seems impossible?

 “God demonstrates His own love for us in this: while we were still sinners, Christ died for us.” – Romans 5:8

 God’s nature is love.
-He always loves us… wishes us the absolute best… even at times when we may not be that lovable.
-He asks that we do the same for all His children.
-Yet it is a journey where we allow the Holy Spirit to work gradually in our lives… moving us to victory upon victory… from glory to glory.
+He always loves us… desires our absolute best… even at times when we may not be that lovable.
+He asks that we do the same for all His children, even our enemies.
+We pray for their repentance and conversion.
+For our Lord wants none to perish… for all to come to repentance (2 Peter 3:9).
+Yet, it is a journey to impossible love… where we allow the Holy Spirit to work gradually in our hearts and lives, moving us to victory upon victory…

 “Good and evil both increase at compound interest.
 That is why the little decisions you and I make every day are of such infinite importance.
 The smallest good act today is the capture of a strategic point from which, a few months later, you may be able to go on to victories you never dreamed of.
 An apparently trivial indulgence in lust or anger today is the loss of a ridge or railway line or bridgehead from which the enemy may launch an attack otherwise impossible.” – C.S.
 Lewis

 On our spiritual journey, we grow to become more and more like Jesus… our heavenly Father’s ultimate desire for us.
-Through His Spirit within us, we can do what would otherwise be impossible.
-We can show impossible love… even to our enemies.
+For He is our perfect example of impossible love lived out.
+Through His Spirit within us, we can do what would otherwise be unachievable… to love the unlovable.